Page Reviewed / Updated - May 12, 2020

 The Senior Access Program (SAP), also known as the Senior Housing Modification Program or the Senior Housing Accessibility Modifications Program, is designed to provide financial assistance to older, low to moderate-income Alaska residents to help them afford the cost of making home modifications.
 Modifications, such as wheelchair ramps, grab bars, chair lifts / stair lifts, and roll-in showers, must be intended to increase a home's accessibility for those with disabilities and those experiencing other challenges associated with aging.

 *At the time of this rewrite, no new grant opportunities are available for the Senior Access Program.
-The active grants potentially have one more year, but their renewal is on hold until a state budget is passed.
+That said, the grants should be renewed in the near future.

 To facilitate understanding of the Senior Access Program's eligibility requirements, qualifiers are organized into three categories.